-The 2023 International Research and Development Conference (ISSRDC) is being held in-person Monday, July 31 through Thursday, August 3 at the Hyatt Regency Hotel in Seattle, Washington.
+The 2025 International Research and Development Conference (ISSRDC) is being held Monday, July 28 through Thursday, July 31 at the Hyatt Regency Hotel in Seattle, Washington.

-The ISSRDC unites the global ISS user community to push the boundaries of innovation.
+ISSRDC unites the global ISS user community to push the boundaries of innovation.
 As the demand for space research continues to grow, companies and organizations of all shapes and sizes are leveraging the ISS as the ultimate platform for microgravity research, technology development, and remote sensing.
 In addition to its cutting-edge capabilities, the ISS is a steppingstone for further exploration, new business models, and new platforms for space research.

-Now in its twelfth year, the conference brings together a diverse community of existing and future ISS users as well as the investment community.
-These users are those involved in basic scientific research, engineering development of low Earth orbit and deep space systems, as well as space operations and logistics research and development.
+Now in its 14th year, the conference brings together a diverse community of existing and future ISS users as well as the investment community.
+These users are involved in fundamental scientific research, in-space production, engineering development of low Earth orbit and deep space systems, as well as space operations and logistics research and development.
 Additionally, we seek commercial users who can build a business case utilizing the ISS, including commercial developers, enabling partners, entrepreneurs, and investors.

 The conference will include plenaries centered around topics of general interest to the community and focused technical sessions.
 Both the conference and abstract submittal are open to domestic and international entrepreneurial, commercial, academic, and government agency attendees.
-This includes established professionals, young professionals, students, citizen scientists and all interested parties.
+This includes established professionals, young professionals, students, citizen scientists, and all interested parties.
 The working language for the conference is English.

 This document is specific to the technical sessions.
-Please check the ISSRDC website

-(www.issconference.org) often for the latest information on full conference planning.
+Please check the ISSRDC website (www.issconference.org) for updates and the latest information on full conference planning.

-The presenters and attendees of ISSRDC will be required to register for the conference.
-There is not a separate registration for the technical sessions.
-The technical sessions will not have a virtual option.
+Presenters and attendees of ISSRDC are required to register for the conference.
+There is not a separate registration for technical sessions, and technical sessions will not have a virtual option.